nanxstats/r-base-shortcuts/README.md

 x <- c(1, 1, 1, 2, 2, 3, 3, 3, 3, 2, 2, 2, 1, 1)
 ```

-You can use `rle()` to compress this data and decompress the result back
+You can use `rle()` to compress this vector and decompress the result back
 into the original vector with `inverse.rle()`:

 ```r